 Now let’s take this a step further and talk about how to take advantage of this.
 In e-commerce, there is a strategy called retargeting, by which retailers try to attract the attention of their bounced traffic.
 Knowing where your customer is likely to go next is critical for this to work.

-A way to adapt retargeting to brick and mortars could be to launch cross-selling strategies.
+A way to adapt retargeting to brick and mortar could be to launch cross-selling strategies.
 Let’s take an example of a product such as beer.
 In order to get cross-selling to work a few simple steps might include:

-– Placement of beers in strategic points throughout the store.
-If I want people to buy beer, I need to attract customer’s attention in other points rather than the beer category.
+- Placement of beers in strategic points throughout the store.
+If I want people to buy beer, I need to attract the customer’s attention in other points rather than the beer category.

-– Endcap improvement.
-Let’s say that thanks to the correlation matrix I know for sure that people who visit the beer category visit as well the snacks section → cross-selling: in the beer section I can place an endcap or a chips promotion panel.
+- Let’s say that thanks to the correlation matrix I know for sure that people who visit the beer category visit as well the snacks section → cross-selling: in the beer section I can place an endcap or a chips promotion panel.

 Any competent category manager understands the importance of having the right information at the right time.
 The same goes for store managers and category managers too.
-But in other to make proper decisions, this information must be presented in such a way that it’s easy to understand and allows for quick implementation of desired strategies.
+But in order to make proper decisions, this information must be presented in such a way that it’s easy to understand and allows for quick implementation of desired strategies.
 The matrices and analytical data our solutions present goes directly to the heart of the problem and allows managers to see exactly what they need to do and when to do it.

 This helps to know what cross-selling products would go well together based on their correlations, what retargeting strategy to use, and how to adjust each section to maximize customer engagement and sales.